-No. Brief description of transaction Transaction tenure Name of connected person and relationship with the Group Total consideration and terms (S\$) Nature of the connected person's interest in the transaction 1 Rental of warehouse storage From 23 September 2023 and ending 22 September 2024 SLP International Property Consultants Pte.
-Ltd. (wholly-owned by the Controlling Shareholders) 16,000 Payment of rental of warehouse expense 2 Provision of office administrative and transportation services From 1 June 2023 and ending on 31 May 2024 ZACD Investments Pte.
-Ltd. (Ultimate holding company) 60,000 Receiving service fee income 3 Provision of marketing and communications services From 1 June 2023 and ending on 31 August 2023 Creo Adworld Pte.
-Ltd. (wholly-owned by the Controlling Shareholders) 24,000 Receiving service fee income 4 Rental of office premise From 16 October 2023 and ending 15 October 2024 SLP International Property Consultants Pte.
-Ltd. (wholly-owned by the Controlling Shareholders) 88,000 Receiving office rental income 5 Commission Non-recurring ZACD Investments Pte.
-Ltd. (Ultimate holding company) 77,000 Payment of service fee expenses
+NO. Brief description of transaction Transaction tenure Name of connected person and relationship with the Group Total consideration and terms (\$\$) Nature of the connected person's interest in the transaction 1 Rental of warehouse storage From 23 September 2023 to 22 September 2024 and renewed on 23 September 2024 to 22 September 2025 SLP International Property Consultants Pte.
+Ltd. (wholly-owned by the Controlling Shareholders) 17,000 Payment of rental of warehouse expense 2 Provision of office administrative and transportation services From 1 June 2023 to 31 May 2024 and renewed on 1 June 2024 to 31 May 2025 ZACD Investments Pte.
+Ltd. (Ultimate holding company) 60,000 Receiving service fee income 3 Rental of office premise From 16 October 2023 to 15 October 2024 and renewed on 16 October 2024 to 15 September 2025 SLP International Property Consultants Pte.
+Ltd. (wholly-owned by the Controlling Shareholders) 88,000 Receiving office rental income